Microsoft Donation Program ─ Eligibility, Allotments and Returns

 Your organization’s Microsoft two-year donation cycle begins when your organization places its first request for Microsoft product donations.
 If your organization requested any Microsoft donations prior to 27 July 2011, its cycle was reset, and its new cycle begins on the date of its first Microsoft donation request after 27 July 2011.

 Your organization's cycle will run for two years from this initial start date.
 It will then be immediately reset and run for another two years, and so on.
 For example, if an organization's first cycle starts on 12 October 2017, its new cycle will begin on 12 October 2019 at which point the organization has a new allotment.

 If you want to return or exchange any of the Microsoft donated product you've received, you will need to return the entire Microsoft portion of your request and place a new request for the Microsoft items you want.

 Since all Microsoft products are downloaded-only, returns will be accepted only if none of the software has been installed, and you received the donation no more than 60 days previously.

-If you want to return or exchange your Microsoft Software donation, please notify TechSoup Canada Customer Service of the impending return by calling us.
+If you want to return or exchange your Microsoft Software donation, please notify TechSoup Canada Customer Service of the impending return by contacting us.

 The donation limits on your account will normally be reset within eight business days after a return is complete.

-Note that products available through the Get Genuine Windows Agreement for Small and Medium Organizations have different policies than products available through the standard Microsoft Donation Program.
+Note that Get Genuine Windows products have different policies than products available through the standard Microsoft Donation Program.